A Night of Celebration at the Devon Sports Awards 2019

 Business Contribution to Sport in the Community – Exeter City Community Trust (Exeter)

-Business Contribution to Staff Wellbeing through Sporting Activity – Axminster Tools & Machinery
+Business Contribution to Staff Wellbeing through Sporting Activity – Axminster Tools and Machinery

 “We are very proud of the Devon Sports Awards, which we started 22 years ago and now have the help of the Exeter Chiefs Foundation and Exeter College.
 They continue to provide a wonderful opportunity to celebrate the tireless hard work and dedication of coaches, officials, volunteers and clubs that make sport happen across our wonderful county as well as the fantastic achievements of our teams and individual athletes, both in community and elite sport.”